clojure/tools.namespace/README.md

   * In development, current Git master branch

+  * `clojure.tools.namespace.parse/read-ns-decl` asserts that its
+    argument is a PushbackReader, instead of silently returning nil

 ### Version 0.2.5 on 15-Jul-2014

   * New `clojure.tools.namespace.repl/clear` empties the state of the